Ludwig9392/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/README.md

 Then we can admire our amazing web app by going to our browser and open it.

-### Acceptance criteria

-* You have a GitHub repo with everything needed to build the Docker image.
-* You do a demo, where you build the image, run a container and access content from a browser.
-* You generate dynamic, random content and return a JSON payload to the client.
-* You cannot return the same content as the webcast (you cannot return a list of people).
-* You don't have to use express.js; if you want, you can use another JavaScript web framework or event another language.
-* You have documented your configuration in your report.

 ## Step 3: Reverse proxy with apache (static configuration)
 Everything is working and we're happy now it's time to make it better by adding a proxy.
 This will make the access to our host easier, at the end of this step we will have a single ip address for our sites.
 That wil be useful for the next step, when we will use AJAX who need that the sites are on the same domain name.